EliCurl/MachineLearningRepository/README.md

 <img width="415" alt="HW4CM" src="https://github.com/user-attachments/assets/392e99f2-0ab2-46f7-9bff-1b12352a84a9" />

+The results of this project are a bit scattered, but I they also show how the machine is good at classifying some types of glass and worse at others.

 ### HW 7

 This project gets info about countries and groups them based off of those results.
 It also gives a elbow graph that is used when making a decision about the grouping of the countries, in this case 4 groups.